ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

 [opensubtitle]:https://www.duo.uio.no/bitstream/handle/10852/50459

 ## Feedback
  :raising_hand_man: Suggestions and opinions  of this dataset (both positive and negative) are greatly welcome :bowing_man:.
-Please contact the author by sending email to asabir◎cs。upc。edu
+Please contact the author by sending an email to asabir◎cs。upc。edu